Meet Your New Favorites | SHOP NEW ARRIVALS

 Investing in a high-quality performance suit is the first step, but making it last is just as important.
 With the right care, you can extend the life of your favorite suit, saving you money and ensuring you get the best performance every time you hit the water.
 Chlorine, sun, and even lotions can be tough on delicate swimwear fabrics, but a few simple habits can make all the difference.
 Think of it as protecting your investment.
 A well-cared-for suit not only looks better but also maintains its shape, compression, and hydrodynamic properties for longer, helping you feel confident and fast in every lap.

-How to Wash and Store Your Suit
+The Right Way to Wash and Store Your Suit

 The golden rule of swimwear care is to rinse your suit in cool, fresh water immediately after every swim.
 This washes away damaging chlorine and salt.
 For a deeper clean, hand wash with a mild soap designed for delicates.
 Never, ever put your performance suit in the washing machine or dryer—the heat and agitation will destroy the elastic fibers.
 When you're looking for a new suit, customer reviews are a great resource, as shoppers often share valuable insights on whether a suit holds up after multiple washes.
 To dry, gently squeeze out excess water (don’t wring it!), and lay it flat or hang it to dry in a shady, well-ventilated spot.